Standing better involves minding not only where your pelvis is but also where your feet are pointing.

 Implications of a deficit in uphill movement combined with excessive sitting

-The gastrocnemius is shortened at both ends due to having our knees bent for most of the day and due to wearing shoes) and is therefore not at its optimal resting length so does not generate as much power as it could.
+The gastrocnemius is shortened at both ends due to having our knees bent for most of the day and due to wearing shoes with a heel of any height, even half and inch) and is therefore not at its optimal resting length so does not generate as much power as it could.
 It also does not circulate blood and lymph as efficiently as it could, so this may lead to pooling and therefore poor circulation (varicose veins, cold feet) and swollen legs and feet.

 Happy to discuss any of the above further.